Understand COVID-19. MUG scientist among the authors of a valuable article

 is broadly applicable to other pathogens sequenced using amplicon-based approaches, contributing to preparedness for future outbreaks.

 By providing both a clear diagnosis of a global data-quality issue and a validated solution, the study delivers lasting methodological value to genomic epidemiology.
 Dr Ravi Kant’s contribution highlights his role in advancing computational genomics with direct impact on public health.
+Dr Ravi Kant emphasizes the contribution of Prof. Maciej Grzybek to his work.
+He adds that their collaboration is very close and productive.